khanhvnv/NET-Challenge04/README.md

 Restart both projects after running this command.

 Step 6: Run Both Projects and Verify the Results

  	1. Run the Minimal API (CategoryApi) in one terminal:
 		○ Open the terminal in CategoryApi project folder and run: dotnet run ○ Ensure that it’s running on https://localhost:5001 (replace 5000 by the port CategoryApi is listening on)

+	2.Update the BaseAddress in CategoryProject>Services>CategoryService.cs
+		○ Find the BaseAddress
+		○ replace the current port by the port CategoryApi is listening on

-	2. Run the MVC Project (CategoryProject) in another terminal:
+  	3. Run the MVC Project (CategoryProject) in another terminal:
 		○ Open the terminal in CategoryProject project folder and run:	dotnet run ○ Open a browser and navigate to http://localhost:5000/Category (or the appropriate port for your MVC project).

 Verification
 - The "Category" page in the MVC project should display a table with the categories retrieved from the Minimal API instead of the hardcoded data.